How to Live Stream with Pre-Recorded Video

 • Select “media source” from the menu that opens up and select “VLC video source”

 This process adds a pre-recorded video to your OBS account.
-You can broadcast it in a live stream by setting up your live streaming output, choosing the destinations you want to go live on, and clicking on “start streaming”.
+You can broadcast it in a live stream by setting up your live streaming output, choosing the internet destinations you want to go live on, and clicking on “start streaming”.

 If you want to switch between your webcam and a pre-recorded video while streaming, then you can set that up in the “scenes” tab.
 Add your webcam as the first scene and then the video, if that’s the order you want to broadcast in.